kenliau/Talks/adstruc/css/11-20-2014/3_hidden_css_tricks_and_2_css3_tutorials.md

-## 3 Hidden CSS Tricks and 3 CSS3 Tutorials
+# 3 Hidden CSS Tricks and 2 CSS3 Tutorials

 A couple weeks ago, my product team at [ADstruc](https://adstruc.com) gave me a chance to talk about CSS.

 I then took a deeper look at some CSS tricks that I think are rarely discussed by people but still amazing to learn about them.

-Here are 3 cool hidden CSS tricks I found that fascinate me and 3 regular CSS3 tutorials.
+Here are 3 cool hidden CSS tricks I found that fascinate me and 2 regular CSS3 tutorials.

-### 3 CSS Tricks
+## 3 CSS Tricks
 1. Counters
 2. Navigation Separator
 3. Columns

-#### Counters
+### <u>Counters</u>

 If you're a programmer, you will definitely use counter somewhere in your code whether it is PHP, JavaScript, Ruby, or Pyhon.